User Guide: Managing Consent for Email Open Tracking in Selligent

 Solution provided in Selligent to manage consent for email open tracking

-To support email open tracking consent, Selligent introduces a solution that clearly differentiates between personal and anonymous tracking.
+To support email open tracking consent, Selligent introduces a solution for personal tracking.

-Selligent provides a system field (PRIVACY_FLAGS) to store privacy and consent information at user level.
-This field:
+Selligent provides a system table (SIM_USER_PREFERENCES) to store privacy and consent information for users.

 Tracking behavior when the feature is activated